-By Max Morris.
-Last Updated 20th May 2022.
+By Marlon Marquardt.
+Last Updated 28th November 2022.
 You may have landed on this page because you’ve been looking for how much a bulging disc workers’ compensation settlement in the UK could be.
 It could be because you or someone you know has suffered this type of injury at work.

 Whether you’ve sustained a bulging disc in an accident at work such as a fall from a height, or due to a lack of training in how to lift or handle a load safely, this guide could be useful to you.